 I started coaching in 1999 before I had kids, so I skipped Tee-ball and started with 10 year olds, then 11's and then 12's.
-At this more advanced level, the kids are able to understand instructions well, and they want to learn.
+I think I've always enjoyed the Minors the most.
+It's where I started.
+The kids are able to understand instructions well, they want to learn, and they haven't yet learned how to roll their eyes (at least most of them).